Are you thinking about living in or visiting one of the best Essex coastal towns?

 Obviously, Chalkwell Beach is available to all and provides a wonderful day by the seaside, but it is not quite as commercialised as Westcliff or Leigh.

 The local Chalkwell Park makes for a peaceful retreat with its open green spaces an alternative to the beach.

 The park hosts some interesting events with the largest being the one-day music festival “Village Green” attracting thousands.

-Not quite within the commuter belt, but still Chalkwell offers a very respectable 50-minute journey into London Fenchurch Street station.
+Not quite within the commuter belt, but Chalkwell still offers a very respectable 50-minute journey to London Fenchurch Street station.

 Chelmsford sits north of Chalkwell a distance of 19 miles.

 Basildon is directly to the west of the town, so residents have plenty of options with regard to employment.

 If you are searching for a home in the area, you will be pleased to hear that prices are competitive.